 Activityon that stack.

-When you select more than one of these, a message will be sent before the custom action, and the custom action will be called before the response action is taken.
-If you do not request any of these, the Check will be skipped and DashO will produce a warning message.
+When you select both a response and a custom action, the custom action will be called before the response action is taken.
+If you do not request either of these, then the Check will be skipped and DashO will produce a warning message.

 An application can contain multiple uses of the Check with various configurations.
 Using more than one Check or mixing the Responses will hamper attackers.